Recursion, Maps, And Folds

 Hint: Try to write this function as an array comprehension using do notation.

-3. (Difficult) Write a function largestSmallest which takes a Path and returns an array containing the single largest and single smallest files in the Path.
+3. (Difficult) Write a function largestSmallest which takes a Path and returns an array containing the single largest and single smallest files in the Path, including (recursively) any subdirectories.
 Note: consider the cases where there are zero or one files in the Path by returning an empty or one-element array, respectively.

 Conclusion